Last Updated on March 24, 2021 by Shaun Snapp

 Under pressure over its data collection, Facebook Chief Executive Mark Zuckerberg said last year that the company would create a feature called “Clear History” to allow users to see what data Facebook had collected about them from applications and websites, and to delete it from Facebook.
 The company says it is still building the technology needed to make the feature possible. – Wall Street Journal

-Facebook receives our Golden Pinocchio Award for hiding the constellation of apps that are constantly providing Facebook with highly personal information.
+Facebook receives our Golden Pinocchio Award for hiding the constellation of apps that constantly provide Facebook with highly personal information.
 Facebook lies in such a constant manner that its logo should be changed to a Pinocchio.

 Users do not know that Facebook is receiving information about them from apps that are on their phones.
 This is yet another way that Facebook surveils users without their knowledge.